mosn/layotto/README.md

 ## Motivation

-Layotto aims to combine Runtime with Service Mesh into one sidecar, no matter you are using mosn or envoy or any other product as Service Mesh data plane, you can always add Runtime capabilities to these data planes without add a new Runtime sidecar.
+Layotto aims to combine Runtime with Service Mesh into one sidecar.
+No matter which product you are using as the Service Mesh data plane (e.g. Mosn,Envoy or any other product), you can always attach Layotto to it and add Multi-Runtime capabilities without adding new sidecars.

 ## Features